|

 0110210100000-0000000100000

-John Wesley married Mary (Reden) Kitchens (whose mother was
+Harriett may have died for John Wesley then married Mary (Redden?)
+Kitchens (whose mother,

 supposedly 1/4 Cherokee) from near Ward in Lonoke Co., 22 June 1893, the certificate